Understanding What Your Qualification Equates to

 • RRQ – Register of Regulated Qualifications

-Qualifications on the QCF are made up of credits.
+Qualifications on are made up of credits.
 Each module of a course is awarded a particular number of credits and is dependent on the number of guided learning hours - 1 credit = 10 hours.
 Guided learning hours include an estimate of the time that might be allocated to contact hours with the tutor or other means of structured learning time i.e. directed assignments, assessments or other means of supported individual study and practice etc. These hours determine if the level you have achieved is an Award, Certificate or Diploma for example:

 • Award = 1-12 credits

 The IFA Professional Aromatherapy Diplomas equates to 37 credits, which is based on guided learning hours.
 When we review applications for full membership we assess your qualifications against this benchmark as well as curriculum content.
 The credit system is designed so that credits can be transferred and reduce repetition of units, for example if you have already completed an Anatomy and Physiology course you will not need to re-sit this component etc.